BeardedPrincess/cybr/sshmanager/demo-authz/README.md

 The purpose of each variable is outlined below:

 - **DEMO_ROOT** :
     > Which folder to place the main scripts used to control the authz demo.
-This is probably the one setting you may most likely want to customize.
+This is probably the one setting you likely want to customize.
 This will end up being a symbolic link to the sshmanager/demo-authz folder within the git source tree.
 - **BP_REPO_URL**        :
     > Which repo to clone.
 Change this to target a different git repo (possibly your own fork)
 - **BP_REPO_BRANCH**     :